-Students can obtain all daily assignments and homework information from the Assignment and Homework section of my website, or retrieve any needed handouts and materials from the class designated "What did you miss?" area in the classroom.
-The Missed Math?
-Classwork and Assignments webpage will be updated by 11 a.m. daily (each assignment in this section has a description but you must click on the dated assignment to see instructions and retrieve/print needed handouts).
+Students can obtain all daily assignments and homework information from the Assignment and Homework section of my MISSED CLASS?
+Daily Assignments and Homework Page website, or retrieve any needed handouts and materials from the class designated "What did you miss?" area in the classroom.
+The webpage will be updated by NOON daily (each assignment in this section has a description but you must click on the dated assignment to see instructions and retrieve/print needed handouts).
 Please reference this page for all make-up or missed work (remember to click on the dated assignment for more information and to print needed handouts).

-Any student who misses a test of quiz day is responsible for making up the missed assessment the first day back.
-They are welcome to come in at 7:30 during math lab hours, or as early as 7:15 a.m. with an email confirmation appointment.
+Any student who misses a test or quiz day is responsible for making up the missed assessment the first day back.
+They are welcome to come in at 7:30 during academic lab hours, or as early as 7:15 a.m. with an email confirmation appointment.

 We are on a six day specials rotation.
 We will begin the rotation on Day 2 with PE on the first day of school; please dress for success and wear those PE shoes.
 Our PE and Music specials are from 10:30-11:00, while computer and library will be from 10:20-11:05, Ms. Rinne's period 2 math students will be following the daily specials schedule:Day 1 MusicDay 2 PEDay 3 LibraryDay 4 MusicDay 5 PEDay 6 Computers